xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 The `exists()` method of a collection now throws an exception when the specified document exists but its revision id does not match the revision id specified.
-Previous versions of ArangoDB simply returned `false` if either no document existed with the specified key or when the revision id did not match.
+Previous versions of AvocadoDB simply returned `false` if either no document existed with the specified key or when the revision id did not match.
 It was therefore impossible to distinguish these two cases from the return value alone.
 3.0 corrects this.
 Additionally, `exists()` in previous versions always returned a boolean if only the document key was given.
 3.0 now returns the